mtan06/mtan06/README.md

-- 🔭 I’m currently working remotely
+- 🔭 I’m currently working remote
 - 🌱 I’m currently learning and understanding the basics of GitHub
 - 👯 I’m looking to collaborate on Mathesar's beta launch happening soon
 - 🤔 I’m looking for help with understanding coding in simple terms